berlin0308/PORTFOLIO/Research_Projects/CALF/README.md

 ## Running the Code

-The Guide of running the code and the trained model will be available [here]()
+The guide of running the code and the trained model will be available [here](https://github.com/berlin0308/PORTFOLIO/tree/main/Research_Projects/CALF/3D_RESNET)

 ## Citation